timewave-computer/valence-ui-monorepo/README.md

 # valence-ui

-A UI for the various Valence services
+A UI for the various Valence services, built in Next.JS.